Breaking The Chains

 Facebook cofounder Chris Hughes has been calling for the government to break up the social platform for years.
 Said Hughes in a 2019 article, “The most problematic aspect of Facebook’s power is Mark’s unilateral control over speech.
 There is no precedent for his ability to monitor, organize and even censor the conversations of two billion people.”
 He added, “The American government needs to do two things: Break up Facebook’s monopoly and regulate the company to make it more accountable to the American people.”

 The fact that Facebook tracks and sells our information, and willingly turns it over to the government when asked, should be enough to scare people off, but most users don’t realize the stranglehold the social media giant has on their lives.
 Fewer read or understand Facebook’s terms of service.
 The social platform knows everything about you.
 Every post and photo you share, every comment you make, every private chat is saved and accessible by Facebook (and anyone they choose to share it with).

-Years ago, during a harrowing stop at the American border – a story covered in an old blog from another site that deserves to be resurrected and reposted here (and will be in the not too distant future) – I was told straight out by the border Rambos interrogating me that they could check my Facebook.
+Years ago, during a harrowing stop at the American border – a story covered in an old blog from another site that deserves to be resurrected and reposted here – I was told straight out by the border Rambos interrogating me that they could check my Facebook.
 “Even the private messages you’ve deleted,” one of the wannabe tough guys playing good cop/bad cop informed me.